How to Complain About Hospital Medical Negligence | Bolt Burdon Kemp How to Complain About Hospital Medical Negligence | Bolt Burdon Kemp

 How to make a complaint – private hospitals

 All private hospitals are required to have their own complaints policy.
 There is no standard process; however, this should be similar to the NHS complaints procedure.
-You will need to request a copy of the complaints procedure from the hospital, or from their website.
+You will need to request a copy of the complaints procedure from the hospital where you were treated, or from their website.

 If you are dissatisfied with the treatment or care you have received in a private hospital, you can: